Cine Plaza at the Fox

 In the 1990s, half of the roof of El Casino Ballroom blew off.
 It took the whole community coming together to get half of the hall back in operation early in the 21st century.
 Now a similar community effort is being mounted to restore the hall to its former 1,200-person capacity glory.

-As 2013 begins, the sixth documentary in the Cine Plaza at the Fox series starts production – a film about the rise of the mariachi movement in Tucson.
+As 2013 begins, the sixth documentary in the Cine Plaza at the Fox series started production – a film about the rise of the mariachi movement in Tucson, titled The Mariachi Miracle.
 More than just a musical genre, mariachis and their dance cousins in folklórico dance attained the status of a true cultural force, transforming both the perception of Mexican Americans in Tucson and around the United States, and serving as a catalyst in educational, politics, social justice and more in the community.

 Tucson’s Mariachi Los Changuitos Feos, which celebrates 50 years in 2014, was America’s first and arguably most influential youth mariachi.
 It spawned the internationally renowned Mariachi Cobre, launched the career of college mariachi educator Dr. Jeff Nevin, and started the practice of charging for performances, investing that money and using it to provide its graduates with college scholarships.